Sic4rio/Sic4rio.github.io/_posts/2023-10-10-AD-ENUM-With-CLM-Enabled.md

 # Using ActiveDirectory Module for Domain Enumeration from PowerShell Constrained Language Mode

 In this brief post, I'd like to share valuable insights gained from my Certified Red Team Professional (CRTP) training course, led by the instructor, Nikhil SamratAshok Mittal.
-During the course, I learned how to harness the power of Microsoft's PowerShell ActiveDirectory module, a skill that can prove indispensable for red teaming and penetration testing.
+During the course, I learned the power of Microsoft's PowerShell ActiveDirectory module, a skill that can prove indispensable for red teaming and penetration testing.

 ## The ActiveDirectory Module